 We wish it could!
 However, with over one thousand students at Martin Luther King, Jr. Middle School, our one-acre garden is predominantly an outdoor classroom, not a production farm.
 The harvest from the garden classroom – which is planted, cultivated, and harvested by the students – is used in the kitchen classroom during cooking lessons.
 All kitchen scraps then return to the garden in our compost pile to continue the cycle!

-The Edible Schoolyard Academy is an annual program that the Edible Schoolyard Project hosts to train educators and advocates looking to bring edible education to their schools.
+The Edible Schoolyard Summer Training is an annual program that the Edible Schoolyard Project hosts to train educators and advocates looking to bring edible education to their schools.
 It is a five-day intensive about the running of the garden classroom, kitchen classroom and administration of the program.
 Learn more about our Professional Development offerings on our Training Page.

 In October 2005, the Edible Schoolyard Project (formerly Chez Panisse Foundation) provided a grant to the Berkeley Unified School District to hire Chef Ann Cooper as the Director of Nutrition Services for the district.
 Through Cooper's persistence, we eliminated nearly all processed foods in the district and introduced fresh and organic foods to the daily menu, while remaining within the district's food service budget.
 With support from the Edible Schoolyard Project, Rodale Publishing, and the Center for Weight and Health at the University of California, a three-year study was conducted to evaluate the impact on student attitudes, knowledge, and behaviors towards food.
 Read the results of the evaluation.